GeoscienceAustralia/cloud/docs/_pages/dns_changes_sub.md

 [Create a hosted zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) in AWS Route 53.
 When the zone is created, you will be given a list of four AWS nameservers.

 Raise a support request to delegate control of this subdomain to these nameservers.
-This request will need to be approved by Products & Promotions - it should be sent to them automatically.
+Mark this request as "Attn: Networks, Windows, Linux".
+This request should be automatically sent to Products & Promotions for approval.
 Once done, this will make these nameservers the authority for this zone, so make sure your records are in place before raising the request.

-This support request will:
+The content of the request should:

-1. Request our upstream DNS provider to make these changes to their DNS configuration.
+1. Request a ticket be raised to our upstream DNS provider to make these changes to their DNS configuration. ("Attn: Networks")
-2. Ensure internal DNS is updated to reflect these external changes.
+2. Request an update to internal DNS to reflect these external changes. ("Attn: Windows")
+3. Request an update to internal proxy to ensure routing is performed correctly. ("Attn: Linux")

 ### Creating a \*.gov.au website